 - In a small bowl whisk together the red wine vinegar, the 2-1/2 teaspoons Dijon mustard, the black pepper and slowly whisk in the bacon fat.

 - To the bowl with the potatoes add in the chopped bacon, parsley and sliced green onions.
 Pour the bacon-Dijon vinaigrette over top and toss to coat.
+Season with kosher salt and freshly ground black pepper to taste, as needed.

 - Serve warm or at room temperature.